itsteamsapuangin/ITS-Team-Sapuangin/README.md

 2. Open file in Jupyter notebook
 3. Run whole notebook
 4. If the code is executed successfully, there will print information about the classification of motor condition, for example: normal or imbalance

+# Workshop recommender
+1. Download need_maintenance.xlsx and datashet_workshop.xlsx
+2. Make sure need_maintenance.xlsx and datashet_workshop.xlsx are exist in dataset folder
+3. Download file "best_workshop.ipynb"
+4. Open file in Jupyter notebook
+5. Run notebook
+6. If the code is executed successfully, there will show the recommendation workshop and file final_result.xlsx will exist in current folder